wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The registered callback handler to the AE Library is function `connSocketEventHandler()` (file `connection.c`), which will in turn call `read_handler` and/or `write_handler` fields when the file descriptor fires in the AE Library.

+Overall, during the client creation process, the file descriptor of the client is registered to the AE Library for monitoring.
+The callback handler `readQueryFromClient` will be invoked (after several levels of indirection) when the file descriptor is read to be read.
+Note that the client does not register any write handler to the connection to the object.
+As a result, the connection is only capable of reading from the client but not vise versa.

 ## Data Structures